BMW Spark Plug Replacement Guide

 - 40.000 miles for all turbocharged engines

-Yet, it is possible to have problems with spark plugs before you reach this interval.
+Yet, it is possible to have problems with spark plugs before this interval.
 This can be caused by poor-quality fuel, high oil consumption, or fuel injection system-related problems.
-Also, ignition coils can fail as a result of damage or deterioration.
+Also, ignition coils can fail due to damage or deterioration.

 What size are BMW Spark Plugs?

-On most BMW engines, you can use a 14mm hex-deep socket or 5/8 deep socket.
-However, if you have an engine with direct injection, you will need a thin wall bi-hex socket with a wobble function.
+On most BMW engines, a 14mm hex-deep or 5/8-deep socket is suitable.
+However, if the engine has direct injection, a thin-walled bi-hex socket with a wobble function is required.

 Recommended BMW Spark Plug Torque